Joaquin-E-Serraiti/pathfinding-visualizer/CODEBASE.md

 If you’re looking to create or test your own pathfinding algorithm and visualize it in this GUI, see the separate [VISUALIZE_YOUR_ALGORITHM.md](./VISUALIZE_YOUR_ALGORITHM.md) guide.

-If you have ideas for improving the code or any other aspect of the project and would like to contribute, check out [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you have ideas for improving the code or any other aspect of the project and want to contribute, check out [CONTRIBUTING.md](./CONTRIBUTING.md).

 This is the first project I’ve published with the intention of being seen and used by others.
 I’m still learning about GitHub workflows and project maintenance.
-Any feedback, questions, suggestions or help is welcome as I continue developing and improving the project.
+Any feedback, questions, suggestions, or help is welcome as I continue developing and improving the project.